Switzerland – Could this be your Next Move?

 Duration of status in MaltaOne calendar year.
 Need to re-submit on an annual basis.Permanent Status: a Malta residence card is issued for all family members for 5 years, then renewed without any additional contribution, if the requirements of the programme continue to be met.

-Schengen Access (26 European countries)Right to travel within the Schengen Area for 90 days in any 180 days.Right to travel within the Schengen Area for 90 days in any 180 days.
+Schengen Access (26 European countries)Right to travel within the Schengen Area for 90 days in any 180 days.Right to travel within the Schengen Area for 90 days in any 180 days

-** Annual minimum tax under the Permanent Residence Programme is Zero if you are not ordinarily resident in Malta.
+** Annual minimum tax under the Permanent Residence Programme is zero if you are not ordinarily resident in Malta.
 If you select to be ordinarily resident in Malta, then the annual minimum tax is €5,000.

 How Can Dixcart Help?

 Dixcart is an authorised agent and offers a bespoke service.
 We will be by your side throughout the process from completing the required documents to meetings with the various Maltese Authorities.
-We can support you in choosing the best residential programme in Malta for you and your family.
+We can support you in choosing the best residential option in Malta for you and your family.

 Additional Information

-If you would like further information regarding MPRP or GRP in Malta, please speak to Jonathan Vassalloadvice.malta@dixcart.com, at the Dixcart office in Malta or to your usual Dixcart contact.
+If you would like further information regarding MPRP or GRP in Malta, please speak to Jonathan Vassallo: advice.malta@dixcart.com, at the Dixcart office in Malta or to your usual Dixcart contact.

 Dixcart Management Malta Limited Licence Number: AKM-DIXC